 If you’re in one of the areas that already have 5G, you’ll need Sprint’s Unlimited Premium plan, which costs $80 per month, to take advantage of the tech.
 Thankfully, there are some other great perks, too — like Hulu, Amazon Prime, Tidal, and 100GB of hot spot usage.

-While Verizon and AT&T are primarily rolling out on millimeter wave spectrum, Sprint has a completely different deployment strategy.
+While Verizon and AT&T are primarily rolling out 5G with millimeter wave spectrum (mmWave), Sprint has a completely different deployment strategy.
 The carrier will use excess 2.5GHz spectrum to initially build its 5G network.

-While rolling out 5G on mid-band may allow Sprint to deploy quickly and inexpensively, the strategy is not without pitfalls.
-Mid-band 5G does not offer the same fast speeds and low latency you’ll see on other providers with mmWave.
-It also doesn’t cover a large area and does a poor job of penetrating through walls and some glasses.
+While rolling out 5G on midband spectrum may allow Sprint to deploy quickly and inexpensively, the strategy is not without pitfalls.
+Midband 5G does not offer the same fast speeds and low latency you’ll see on other providers with mmWave.
+It covers a larger area, but it doesn’t have as large a range as 4G LTE, and doesn’t do the best job of penetrating through walls and some types of glass.

 Although Sprint is initially rolling out service on midband, it will continue to build its 5G network on other bands as well.
 The plan — if the Sprint and T-Mobile merger is successful — is for “the New T-Mobile” to have a robust, nationwide 5G network that supports lowband, midband, and mmWave.
 T-Mobile has already launched mmWave in New York City.

 Sprint has a few products that support 5G at the moment, and the latest comes from OnePlus.